 The differences between a Lasting Power of Attorney (LPA), Power of Attorney and a Will

 A Lasting Power of Attorney (or ‘LPA’) is not to be confused with a Power of Attorney.
 A Power of Attorney only allows your Attorney to act on your behalf when you still have your mental capacity.
-When you lose your mental capacity or die, the powers granted under the Power of Attorney or no longer valid.
+When you lose your mental capacity or die, the powers granted under the Power of Attorney are no longer valid.

 The LPA kicks in once you lose mental capacity.
 This unlike a will, which comes into effect only after you die.